Barristers in England and Wales: Education and training

 Pupillage consists of a period of 12 months, where the pupil studies with and under a practising barrister of at least 5 years' experience.
-The time is traditionally served in two six-month periods under different pupil supervisors(three-month periods are becoming increasingly common), usually in the same AETO.
-Traditionally, the pupil was paid nothing and could earn no fees until the second six-month period, when he or she was entitled to undertake work independently.
+The time is traditionally served in two six-month periods under different pupil supervisors (three-month periods are becoming increasingly common), usually in the same AETO.
+Traditionally, the pupil was paid nothing and could earn no fees until the second six-month period, when they were entitled to undertake work independently.
 All sets are now required to pay their pupils in line with the Living Wage (higher in London).
 Some pay considerably more than that.
 The Bar is a highly varied profession, both in terms of the specialism (or otherwise) of individual sets of chambers, and in the financial rewards available.
 For sets doing predominantly publicly funded work, earnings are low for new practitioners.
 In more specialised areas serving private clients, such as commercial, tax, or chancery work, earnings are far higher, and at least comparable to those of similarly experienced solicitors in big city firms.

 After pupillage, the new barrister must find a seat or "tenancy" in a set of chambers or an employed position.
 Chambers are groups of barristers and tend to comprise between 20 and 60 barristers.
 The members of a Chambers share the rent and facilities, such as the service of "clerks" (who combine some of the functions of agents, administrators and diary managers), secretaries and other support staff.
 Most chambers operate a system whereby the members contribute to these common expenses by paying a certain percentage of their gross income.
 However, there is no profit-sharing as in a business partnership.
 Individual barristers keep the fees they earn, beyond what they have to pay towards professional expenses.

 The Bar remains a highly individualistic profession, and earnings vary widely – from some newly qualified (usually criminal) juniors who are lucky to earn £25,000 per year to the top King's Counsel (KCs or "silks" as they are known, from their silk gowns) making well in excess of £1 million a year (with a handful of tax and commercial KCs reported to earn more than £2 million a year).

 Although not all barristers practise from the Inns (for reasons such as the limited amount of space available), the majority still practise from chambers.
 The names placed on boards at the entrances of many of the staircases of the buildings within the Inns are the names of the tenant barristers (and occasionally distinguished members now prominent in judicial or political life) practising from the chambers in those buildings.